cvdlinden/wiim-httpapi/openapi.md

-if trigger is 0 or 2, no need to set. if trigger is 1, should be YYYYMMDD ( %04d%02d%02d) if trigger is 3, day should be 2 bytes (“00”~“06”), means from Sunday to Saturday. if trigger is 4, day should be 2 bytes, the bit 0 to bit 6 means the effect，for example, “7F” means every day in week, “01” means only Sunday if trigger is 5, day should be 2 bytes (“01”~“31”)
+if trigger is 0 or 2, no need to set. if trigger is 1, should be YYYYMMDD ( %04d%02d%02d) if trigger is 3, day should be 2 bytes (“00”~“06”), means from Sunday to Saturday. if trigger is 4, day should be 2 bytes, the bit 0 to bit 6 means the effect, for example, “7F” means every day in week, “01” means only Sunday if trigger is 5, day should be 2 bytes (“01”~“31”)

-url：the shell path or playback url, should less than 256 bytes
+url: the shell path or playback url, should less than 256 bytes

 <h3 id="setalarmclock-parameters">Parameters</h3>